SeanKilleen/seankilleen.github.io/_posts/2023-09-03-shifting-meetings-to-the-left.md

 | Present awards or praise | Private congratulation and a public e-mail announcement?
 Make a part of another meeting? (meetings for praise/celebration can be very nice; just do it consciously.) |
 | Brainstorm | A meeting might be helpful for this.
 But ensure you facilitate, do the prep work, and block off time |

-## Shift accountability to the left by making a decision first
+## Shift Accountability By Making a Decision First

 I got this one from Al Pittampalli's great book, [Read This Before Our Next Meeting](https://www.amazon.com/Read-This-Before-Next-Meeting/dp/1936719169).